We now stock film!

 Graham van der Merwe

 If you know Graham then you will agree that he LOVES lenses.
-He’s got a list of must-haves and will not rest until he’s ticked off every single one.
+He has a list of must-haves and will not rest until he’s ticked off every single one.
 But, he also loves film.
-What he enjoys most about film photography is that its like turning around your pennies before buying a candy bar – you must really think about the shot before taking it.
-He often asks himself: “Is this shot really worth it?”
-And if it is, it makes taking the shot much more special.
+What he enjoys most about film photography is that it’s like turning around your pennies before buying a candy bar – you must really think about the shot before taking it.
+He often ponders, “Is this shot really worth it?”, and if it is, taking the shot is that much more special.
 He enjoys the journalistic approach to film photography and loves shooting in the moment.
-Unlike Celeste and Lappies, Graham has no interest in developing his own film and says that there are enough experts out there to do it for him.
+Unlike Celeste and Lappies, Graham has no interest in developing his own film as there are enough experts to do it for him.